 Chinese Tallow Tree - Invasive Plant

-- Chinese tallow tree tolerates a wide range of environmental conditions, making it a good choice for ornamental applications.
+- Chinese tallow tree tolerates a wide range of environmental conditions.

 - It grows rapidly and is resistant to many pests, so that it quickly dominates sites.

 - It spreads rapidly by producing abundant seeds that are spread by birds and may lay dormant in the soil for up to five years before germinating.